A real terrain dossier · 395 ha · Chadlington, Oxfordshire

 Which way the land faces

-The orientation of each slope — the driver of sunlight and warmth.
-About 60% of the farm faces south or southwest, the favourable aspect for gardens, fruit, and any solar at this latitude.
+The orientation of each slope: the driver of sunlight and warmth.
+About 60% of the farm falls inside the arc the solar score treats as favourable here, southeast round through south to west, measured across the whole farm rather than the cropped part of it.
 Place the kitchen garden and orchards on the south-facing mid-slope.

 Aspect map showing slope orientation and sun exposure at Diddly Squat Farm